pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 Enter the new value, or press ENTER for the default
 	Login Shell [/bin/bash]:
 ```
-- ***Note:*** In the KodeKloud I had to use the following command to change shell
+***Note:*** In the KodeKloud I had to use the following command to change shell
 ```
 $ sudo chsh -s /bin/sh bob
 ```

 ### BASH Features
-- bash will complete commands and directories with auto complietion
+The bash shell supports autocomplete of commands, directories and file names.
+Use the tab key for autocompleteion.
-- We can set short cuts with 'alias' command
+In the bash shell we can set short cuts with 'alias' command
 ```
 $ alias dt=date
 $ dt
 Tue 26 Apr 2022 10:45:18 AM CDT
 ```
-- The 'history' command shows the history of the command you used previously
+The 'history' command shows the history of the command you used previously
 ```
 $ history
   661  top